mattcullenmeyer/github-client/README.md

 Get started by cloning the repo:
 `$ git clone https://github.com/mattcullenmeyer/github-stargazer-client.git`

-Navigate to the root directory of the project and enter the following command:
+Once cloned, navigate to the root directory of the project:
-`$ go mod init github.com/mattcullenmeyer/github-stargazer-client`
+`$ cd github-stargazer-client`

 ### Running the Client

-Once cloned, navigate to the root directory of the project.
 The CLI is executed by entering `go run main.go` followed by an indefinite number of `<organization>/<repository>` string arguments.

 For example, to return the number of stars that `https://github.com/mattcullenmeyer/github-stargazer-client` has received, enter:
 `$ go run main.go mattcullenmeyer/github-stargazer-client`